bleebimal/made-project/project/project-plan.md

 + Clean and explore the data: Clean data from the 4 data sources, ensuring they are in a compatible format and explore the data to gain insights on student distribution .[1](https://github.com/bleebimal/made-project/issues/1)

-+ Type of Universities: Compare the different types of Universities.
++ Type of Universities: Compare the different types of Universities.[2] (https://github.com/bleebimal/made-project/issues/2)

-+ Size of the Universites: Compare the number of students in diffeerent universities.
++ Size of the Universities: Compare the number of students in diffeerent universities.
+[3] (https://github.com/bleebimal/made-project/issues/3)

-+ Gender Distribution: Compare gender distribution of students and find correlation .
++ Gender Distribution: Compare gender distribution of students and find correlation.
+[4](https://github.com/bleebimal/made-project/issues/4)

 + Location Distribution: Compare the distribution of students across different provices of the country.
+[5](https://github.com/bleebimal/made-project/issues/5)

 + Degree Level Distribution : Compare degree level distribution of students across universities.
+[6](https://github.com/bleebimal/made-project/issues/6)

-+ Insights and recommendations: Provide insights and conclusion
++ Insights and recommendations: Provide insights and conclusion [7](https://github.com/bleebimal/made-project/issues/7)